emscripten-core/emscripten/site/source/docs/porting/Debugging.rst

 Speed
 -----

-To profile your code for speed, build with ``--profiling``, then run the code in the browser's devtools profiler.
+To profile your code for speed, build with :ref:`profiling info <emcc-profiling>`, then run the code in the browser's devtools profiler.
 You should then be able to see in which functions is most of the time spent.

 .. _debugging-profiling-memory: